SAMP — Simple Agent Message Protocol

 <alias>is the identifier used by a participant.
 It MUST match the regex^[A-Za-z0-9][A-Za-z0-9._-]{0,63}$.
 Implementations MUST reject or sanitise aliases that fail this check.- The default location for

-$DIRis$HOME/dev/.message.
-Implementations SHOULD honour the environment variableAGENT_MESSAGE_DIRwhen set. - Each
+$DIRis$XDG_STATE_HOME/agent-message(with$XDG_STATE_HOMEdefaulting to$HOME/.local/stateper the XDG Base Directory Specification).
+Implementations SHOULD honour the environment variableAGENT_MESSAGE_DIRwhen set, which overrides the default. - Each

 log-<alias>.jsonlis owned by exactly one writer (the participant whose alias is in the filename).
 No file has two writers.
 This is the single hard invariant of the protocol; everything else follows from it.